Documents Required for ILR (5-Year Route) Application

 Indefinite Leave to Remain (ILR) grants rights to work, access healthcare, and apply for citizenship after meeting specific residency and legal requirements.

-What is ILR 5-year route?
+What is the ILR 5-year route?

 Under the ILR 5-year route, you can apply for Indefinite Leave to Remain after living in the UK for five continuous years on a qualifying visa or immigration status.